odoo/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

 14. Minimizing card content
 ===========================

+..
+TODO: This exercise shows no new concept; it should probably be removed.

 Finally, let's add a feature to the `Card` component, to make it more interesting: we want a button to toggle its content (show it or hide it)